 Based on data collected by MeteoSwiss, estimates can be made as to the volume of precipitation that falls on Swiss territory per unit of time.
 Depending on the year, this is between 50 and 90 cubic kilometres of water.
 This volume is somewhere between that of Lake Constance and Lake Geneva.
 This means that the equivalent of a column of water around 1 to 1.8 metres high falls on Swiss territory in a year.
 And within just one day, the volume of water that falls as precipitation can be the equivalent of the volume contained in Lake Biel.
 On 7th August 1978 - which had an extremely high level of precipitation - the amount of water contained in Lake Zurich fell from the skies over Switzerland.

 Long-term trends in precipitation are superimposed by large variations from year to year, which means that these trends are uncertain at a number of measurement locations.
-Our measurement series taken over many years in central Switzerland point to an increase in the averaged total annual precipitation.
+Our measurement series taken over many years in the Swiss plateau point to an increase in the averaged total annual precipitation.
 This is primarily due to the observed increase in the winter months.
-As far as the average in Switzerland is concerned, the increase is 5.2% every 100 years.
-The observed time period that is selected plays a very significant role when calculating the trend, however.
-For instance, the long, dry winters towards the end of the 19th century have a strong influence on the trend.
-If we consider only the period from 1901, then there is no marked trend towards an increase in precipitation.
+As far as the average over Switzerland is concerned, there are no significant changes in the period 1864-2018.
+Also on the south side of the Alps, there are no significant trends to be detected on the seasonal or annual scale.